aarongustafson/fullscreen-control/README.md

 </fullscreen-control>
 ```

+## TypeScript

+This package ships bundled TypeScript definitions.
+Importing either `@aarongustafson/fullscreen-control` or `@aarongustafson/fullscreen-control/fullscreen-control.js` provides typed access to `FullscreenControlElement` along with its `fullscreen-control:enter` and `fullscreen-control:exit` events.

 ## Accessibility

 The component automatically manages focus for keyboard accessibility.
 When the fullscreen button is clicked to enter fullscreen mode, focus will automatically return to the button after exiting fullscreen, ensuring a seamless keyboard navigation experience.
 The control also links the button to the wrapped media via `aria-controls`, generating a unique `id` for the slotted element when it does not already have one.

 Both `button-text` and `button-label` support the `{name}` placeholder.
 If the slotted video or iframe has an accessible name (via `aria-label`, `title`, or other native naming), `{name}` will be replaced with that value; otherwise it resolves to an empty string.

+Changes to the slotted media's accessible name or `id` are observed automatically, ensuring the visible button text and its `aria-controls` attribute remain in sync even when those attributes are updated dynamically.

 ## Attributes